-At that exact moment, three men who had been sent from Caesarea arrived at the house where I was staying.
+11 At that exact moment, three men who had been sent from Caesarea arrived at the house where I was staying.
 12 God's Spirit told me that I should not hesitate to go with them even though they were not Jews.
 Six Jewish believers also went with me to Caesarea, and then we went into that non-Jewish man's house.
 13 He told us that he had seen an angel standing in his house.
 The angel told him, 'Tell some men to go to Joppa and bring back Simon whose other name is Peter.
-He will tell you how you and everyone else in your house will be saved.'
+14 He will tell you how you and everyone else in your house will be saved.'
 As I started to speak, the Holy Spirit suddenly came down on them, just like he had first come on us during the Pentecost festival.
-Then I remembered what the Lord had said: 'John baptized you with water, but God will baptize you with the Holy Spirit.'
-God gave those non-Jews the same Holy Spirit that he had given to us after we had believed in the Lord Jesus Christ.
+16 Then I remembered what the Lord had said: 'John baptized you with water, but God will baptize you with the Holy Spirit.'
+17 God gave those non-Jews the same Holy Spirit that he had given to us after we had believed in the Lord Jesus Christ.
 So I could not possibly tell God that he did wrong when he gave them the Holy Spirit!"

-After those Jewish believers heard what Peter said, they stopped criticizing him.
-Instead, they praised God, saying, "Then it is clear to us that God has also accepted ior."
+18 After those Jewish believers heard what Peter said, they stopped criticizing him.
+Instead, they praised God, saying, "Then it is clear to us that God has also accepted ing intently into it, I saw some tame ani- the non-Jews so that they will have eternal ior."

-After Stephen died, many of the believers left Jerusalem and went to other places because they were suffering there in Jerusalem.
+19 After Stephen died, many of the believers left Jerusalem and went to other places because they were suffering there in Jerusalem.
 Some of them went to Phoenicia, some went to the Island of Cyprus, and others went to Antioch, a city in Syria.
 In those places they were continually telling people the message about Jesus, but they told only other Jewish people.
 20 Some of the believers were men from the Island of Cyprus and Cyrene city in north Africa.
 They went to Antioch and were also telling non-Jewish people about the Lord Jesus.
-The Lord God was powerfully enabling those believers to preach effectively.
+21 The Lord God was powerfully enabling those believers to preach effectively.
 As a result, very many non-Jewish people believed their message and trusted in the Lord.

-The group of believers in Jerusalem heard people say that many people in Antioch were believing in Jesus.
+22 The group of believers in Jerusalem heard people say that many people in Antioch were believing in Jesus.
 So the leaders of the believers in Jerusalem sent Barnabas to Antioch.
-When he got there, he realized that God had acted kindly toward the believers.
+23 When he got there, he realized that God had acted kindly toward the believers.
 So he was very happy, and he was encouraging all of the believers to continue to trust completely in the Lord Jesus.
-Barnabas was a good man whom the Holy Spirit completely controlled, one who trusted God completely.
+24 Barnabas was a good man whom the Holy Spirit completely controlled, one who trusted God completely.
 Because of what Barnabas did, many people there believed in the Lord Jesus.

-Then Barnabas went to Tarsus city in Cilicia to look for Saul.
-After he found him, Barnabas brought him back to Antioch to help teach the believers.
+25 Then Barnabas went to Tarsus city in Cilicia to look for Saul.
+26 After he found him, Barnabas brought him back to Antioch to help teach the believers.
 So during a whole year Barnabas and Saul met regularly with the church there and taught large numbers of people about Jesus.
 It was at Antioch that the disciples were first called Christians.

-During the time that Barnabas and Saul
+27 During the time that Barnabas and Saul